isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 of 3000 seconds the maximum age of 600 seconds applies.

-In outbound client responses (e.g. DHCPV6_REPLY messages) used preferred and valid lifetimes are the remaining values i.e. the expiration dates do not change.
+In outbound client responses (e.g. DHCPV6_REPLY messages) used preferred and valid lifetimes are the reusable values i.e. the expiration dates do not change.

 .. _host-reservation-v6: